keanumanson/FinTech-Homework-Casestudy/README.md

 ***Please Refer to 'IMAGE2'*** *(attached)*
 ZipPay offers half the transaction fees, quicker merchant payment processing time and charges 30-50% less in commissions.

-However Afterpay is more popular (and has a much higher valuation), as the company has various other advantages to their system.
+However, Afterpay is more popular (and has a much higher valuation).
+After Pay as the company has various other advantages to their system, making it is quite a competitive environment between the two.

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+* Which technologies is Zip Co currently using, and how are they implementing them?

 Not much information has been released regarding the subject of the underlying technologies and implementation.
 However Zip Co did recently announce that they split the previous combined roles for technology oversight to create the new roles of Chief Technology Officer and Product Officer.